skip to content

 Department seminars are also generally held weekly, with talks delivered by researchers within the Department and visiting speakers.

-A student representative is appointed each year who organises further events for students in the Department.
+A student representative team is appointed each year, this team will then organise further events for students in the Department.

 Posters and Presentations